-The slab allocator is not the only idea invented by employees of Sun Microsystem that has been also incorporated into the Linux kernel.
-One of the others is Virtual File System (VFS).
-It is an abstraction layer that mediates between the real file system and the rest of the kernel.
+Notes Operating Systems 2 Virtual File System Arkadiusz Chrobot Department of Information Systems $May\ 21,\ 2025$ 1/22 Outline Notes Introduction Unix File System Model Virtual File System Elements Superblock Object Inode Object Dentry Object File Object Other Data Structures 2/22 Introduction Notes The slab allocator is not the only invention made by employees of Sun Microsystem that has been incorporated into the Linux kernel.
+One of the others is the Virtual File System (VFS).
+It is an abstraction layer that intermediates between the real file system and the rest of the kernel.
 The VFS enables Linux to support many different file systems.
-It is also interesting because its code is written in objectoriented style, although entirely with the use of the C language.
+It is also interesting because its code is written in an object-oriented style, although entirely with the use of the C language.
 The VFS provides a unified API for all file systems supported by Linux.
 It means that user-space software operates on a file using the same system calls, like: open(), read(), write(), close(), regardless of the file system of the storage device where this file is retained.
-The VFS "translates" those calls to operations specific to this file system.
-Summarizing, the Virtual File System creates a common model (an abstraction) of file system that represents features and operations of a real file system.
+The VFS "translates" these calls to operations specific to this file system.
+Summarizing, the Virtual File System creates a common model (an abstraction) of a file system that represents features and operations of a real file system.
+3 / 22 Unix File System Model Notes The VFS model is based on four main elements of the original Unix file system: a file, a directory, an inode (also spelled as "i-node") and a superblock.
+Generally, the file system is a data structure storing a hierarchically ordered information.
+In Unix-like systems file systems are mounted to the common directory tree at specific mounting points.
+They create a common namespace accessible to user-space processes.
+When a user process accesses a file system it doesn't know on which physical medium this system is located, in contrast to the MS Windows system, where it has to specify the medium.
+Files are ordered sequence of bytes and also one of the two most important concepts of any Unix-like operating system (the other is a process).
+Each file has its unique name.
+The user processes can perform operations on files, like opening, reading, writing and closing.